clio-janelia/clio_ingest/README.md

 leverages Google Cloud Run, which are stateless containers, where 100s can be spawned in a "serverless" manner.

-The documentation below explains how to install and use the service.
+The documentation below explains how to install and a step-by-step guide for using the service.
 At the end, there is some discussion on the underlying architecture and design decisions.

 ## Installation and configuration